Driving Digital Change: Transforming Services, Cultures and Experiences

 In his address to delegates, the NPP's chief economist will discuss:

-Seeking alternative economic models as a means of counteracting austerity, Preston commissioned the thinktank Centre for Local Economic Strategies to identify 12 large institutions that are 'anchored' to the region; subsequently beginning to redirect the annual spending power of these institutions (£1.2bn) towards local businesses.
-Since taking the bold move to redirect procurement locally, the city has beaten out Liverpool and Manchester to be recognised in the 2016 Good Growth for Cities Index as the best city in north-west England in which to live and work; in addition to achieving one of the biggest upwards shifts in the multiple deprivation index rankings between 2010 - 2015.
+Preston City Council have adopted an economic model contingent on the redirection of procurement from exterior suppliers to local producers.
+Seeking alternative economic models as a means of counteracting the impact of central government austerity, Preston commissioned the thinktank Centre for Local Economic Strategies to identify 12 large institutions that are 'anchored' to the region; subsequently beginning to redirect the annual spending power of these institutions (£1.2bn) towards local businesses.
+Since taking the bold move to redirect procurement locally, the city has been recognised in the Good Growth for Cities Index as the best city in north-west England in which to live and work; in addition to achieving one of the biggest upwards shifts in the multiple deprivation index rankings between 2010 - 2015.

 Transport for the North has outlined a 30-year strategic initiative that details how transformational improvements to connectivity in the North must be delivered to support a globally competitive environment that can sustain economic growth.
 The Northern Powerhouse Independent Economic Review forecasts that, by 2050, a radically transformed Northern transport infrastructure could facilitate a 4% increase in productivity, 850,000 new jobs and an additional £100 billion in GVA (gross value added).